123riget/AI-For-Agriculture-2026-kaggle-Competition/README.md

 | **Cohen's Kappa** | 0.8196 | **0.8420** | *ConvNext* |
 | **Log Loss (Cross-Entropy)** | 0.3484 | **0.3393** | *ConvNext* |

-**The Epiphay:** The math was undeniable.
+**The Epiphany:** The math was undeniable.
 XGBoost was actively dragging the Deep Learning model down.
 Because the 768D embeddings couldn't "see" the tiny lesions, XGBoost was essentially making blind guesses and diluting ConvNext's mathematically perfect visual predictions.

 **The Pivot:** We dropped the tabular embeddings entirely.
 The final Kaggle submission was a **100% Pure ConvNext-Tiny architecture** utilizing Test-Time Augmentation (TTA) (horizontal and vertical geometric flips).